bvdcode/mattermost-real-retention/README.md

 1. **File scanning**: Every 24 hours the service scans the `/mattermost/data/` directory
 2. **Date-based file search**: Only processes directories in `YYYYMMDD` format
 3. **Performance optimization**:
-   - Preloads up to 1M active posts into memory for fast lookup
+   - Preloads up to 1M active posts into memory for fast lookup (if there are more posts, the remaining ones will be queried on-demand)
    - Bulk loads file records for efficient database access
    - Uses AsNoTracking for read-only operations to reduce memory overhead
 4. **Database verification**: For each file, checks: